agri-gaia/seerep/README.md

    extensions, builds the workspace a first time, sets up Intellisense, installs the [pre-commit](#precommit) hooks and opens it in VS Code.

-   There current folder will not be mounted in the docker container!
-During the setup a persistent Docker Volume gets created and the workspace of the container is saved in this persistent volume.
-Therefore, Code changes in the devcontainer will not appear directly in the cloned repo from step 1.
-With the persistent volume the devcontainer can be easily used on remote host.
-For more information see [.devcontainer/README-devcontainer.md](.devcontainer/README-devcontainer.md)
+   There current folder will be mounted in the docker container.
+If you want to connect to a remote host take a look at [.devcontainer/README-devcontainer.md](.devcontainer/README-devcontainer.md).
+There all necessary adjustments are documented.

    Use `pre-commit run -a` in the workspace folder to check the code style before commiting.
 In the Docker image the pre-commit checks are installed in the git so a commit is just possible if the checks succeed.